davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Display message at bottom of screen
 	Play music after pausing

-Version 3.0.0 - TODO -
+Version 4.0.0 - COMPLETE
 	Implement dialog/talking with NPCs.

+--TODO--
+	Populate Britain with NPCs Town Entity's.

+	Populate towns with shops.

 	Implement a journal based on dialog responses.

---TODO--

-	Populate towns with NPCs Town Entity's.
+Version 5.0.0 - Towns\Shops\Dialog

 	Random # of monsters on the combat map needs to show less monsters more often - maybe based on the players level.

-Version 3.0.0 - Towns\Shops\Dialog

-	Randomly move NPCs around the town map.

-	Populate towns with shops.

-Version 4.0.0 - Menu System
+Version 6.0.0 - Menu System
+	Implement a journal system.
 	Implement a quest system.
 	Implement a spell system.
 	Implement a menu to equip and unequip items.
 	Implement a spell book with a spell system.

-Version 5.0.0 - Implement dungeons
+Version 7.0.0 - Implement dungeons
 	Dungeons should be a separate map that you can enter from the overworld map.
 	A dungeon level will be similar to a tile based town map (Not first person view like in the original game).
 	Saving in dungeons should be possible.